wp-plugins/wp-songbook/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=65SS8NS48FPFQ&lc=CZ&item_name=%c5%a0imon%20Jan%c4%8da&currency_code=CZK&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: songbook, songs, custom post type, lyrics, info Requires at least: 2.7
-Tested up to: 3.7.1
+Tested up to: 3.9
 Stable tag: 0.9
 License: GPLv2 or later

-Wordpress plugin, allowing people to manage lyrics and all what has something to do with songs on their Wordpress blog
+Wordpress plugin, that allows people to manage song lyrics, with some recordings and music.

 == Description ==

-WP Songbook adds opportunity to manage song lyrics on their Wordpress based blog.
-It's simple tool to add lyrics and authors and share lyrics or other files that helps to learn song.
+WP Songbook adds opportunity to manage song lyrics on your Wordpress based blog.
+It's simple tool to add lyrics or authors and share lyrics or other files that relates to it.
+For now it allows set Lyrics, Authors, Files, Youtube link and Speed.

 == Screenshots ==